whykay-01/air-ticket-system/README.md

 Note: the following commands are for Mac OS.
 If you are using Windows, please refer to the official documentation of Python 3 and Docker.

-Note: Please ensure that you are in the main folder of the cloned repository prior to running any commands.
+Note2: Please ensure that you are in the main folder of the cloned repository prior to running any commands.

 ```bash
 cd air-ticket-system